An International Board Certified Lactation Consultant should be chosen when more than support is needed.

-As a Board Certified Lactation Consultant, Stephanie is on call for your early weeks of breastfeeding concerns and issues with the ability to schedule home visits in as soon as 12 hours from the time you call.
+Stephanie makes herself available on call for your early weeks of breastfeeding concerns and issues, with the ability to schedule home visits in as soon as 12 hours from the time you call.
 She has the unique ability to support you when needs occur and carry you through those often worrisome nights.

 -International Board Certified Lactation Consultant 2020